momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 {{</hint>}}

 You are free to port any publicly available map with some exceptions:
 - Mappers can reserve/block porting of their maps using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeheNDY5A960u6GtXCHtt3s_2vZJL3o5tMJ_ZNbYOpb6cx5nQ/viewform).
 - Before porting make sure the map isn't on [this spreadsheet](https://docs.google.com/spreadsheets/d/1KHeWfhGUNpN267CXtPvVdf2h7eQbjPUhWVkE5NimYhg/edit?gid=2051215588#gid=2051215588).
 - You are not free to port maps created only for specific servers without explicit permission.
 - When in doubt, contact the mapper ( please don't spam them )

+{{<expander title="Why aren't ports opt-in?">}}

+Due to a sheer amount of maps and how old some of they are, it's not feasible to reach out to every single mapper for their permission.
+This makes it especially important not to modify existing ports too drastically - respect the original mapper's intentions!

+If mappers are active (usually on Steam/Discord) we encourage you to reach out to them.

+If a map gets ported that the original mapper is unhappy with, we'll try find a resolution that doesn't require resetting leaderboards, but ultimately if they want it removed that's up to them.
+(If this is the case for your map, please reach out on our [Discord](https://discord.gg/momentummod))

+{{</expander>}}

 If you have any questions feel free to ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod)!